DomVinyard/designdev/README.md

 1. Create a new note every day with the date as the title (in the [correct format])
 2. Write some stuff
-3. Add a rocket emoji (🚀) on the first line
+3. Add a rocket emoji (🚀) on the first line (the build script ignores everything without a rocket)

 Use any notes app that can sync with Dropbox (I use [iA Writer]).
 Write anywhere, Dropbox keeps all your devices (and the blog) in sync at all times as a single source of truth.